 Step 1: Threading.
 Carefully insert the stiffened end under your brace wire, bridge, or around your implant.

-Step 2: Positioning the Spongy Floss.
-Pull the floss through until the spongy, thicker section is over the dental appliance or in the wide gap.
+Pull the floss through until the spongy, thicker section sits over the dental appliance or fills the wide gap.
+That’s it.

 Step 4: Cleaning the Gumline.
 Continue pulling the floss through to the standard floss section.